haldiskin/.github/.github/CONTRIBUTING.md

 ---
-about: Guidelines for contributing to Haldi, Inc. and it's related projects.
-labels: '📖 documentation'
-name: Contribution Guidelines
+name: Contributing
+about: Community standards and guidelines
+labels: ''
+title: 'Contribution Guidelines'
+assignees: ''
 ---

-# Contributing to this repository
+## Contributing to this repository

 > 🚚 The goal is to ship small features, quickly, and frequently.